Quick Summary

 • Dogs with aa and bb or BB, Aa and bb or Bb or BB, AA and bb or Bb or BB genotypes with the cc genotype have an unknown risk for dermatomyositis due to limited representation in the study population.

 Dermatomyositis (DMS) is an immune-mediated disorder that affects the blood vessels of the skin and muscle.
 The disorder is considered complex, being caused by genetic and environmental factors.
-DMS affects mostly Collies and Shetland Sheepdogs but has been described in Beaucerons and Corgis.
+DMS affects mostly Collies and Shetland Sheepdogs but a DMS-like phenotype has been described in Beaucerons and Corgis.

 Affected dogs typically display hair loss and crusty/scaly skin lesions on the face, ears, tip of the tail and/or bony prominences of the legs and feet.
 Lesions may appear in adulthood or as early as 12 weeks of age.
 Muscle involvement can happen in more severe cases.
 Mildly affected dogs may display some muscle loss on the face whereas severely affected dogs can have difficulty eating, drinking, and swallowing, and may display abnormal gait.